jhuckaby/npm-markdown-bugs/README.md

 ## Incorrect Nested List Indents

-Nested lists don't seem to indent properly, when using real tabs:
+Nested lists don't seem to indent properly, when mixing numbered and bullet lists:

-* This is an outer list item.
+1. This is an outer list item.
-* This is an outer list item.
+2. This is an outer list item.
-* This is an outer list item.
+3. This is an outer list item.
-	* This is nested one level deep.
-		* This is nested two levels deep.
+	* This is a nested bullet list item.
-			* This is nested three levels deep.
+	* This is a nested bullet list item.
-* This is an outer list item.
+	* This is a nested bullet list item.

 ## No Space After Lists

-Here is text above a list.
+Nested lists seem to have a spacing issue below them:

+1. This is an outer list item.
+2. This is an outer list item.
+3. This is an outer list item.
-* This is a list item.
+	* This is a nested bullet list item.
-* This is a list item.
+	* This is a nested bullet list item.
-* This is a list item.
+	* This is a nested bullet list item.

 Here is text below a list.
 On npmjs.com this text is crammed up against the list bottom.